Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Results

-\rparagraph{ICL vs.~SIFT} The performance gap between ICL and SIFT is substantial, ranging from around $0.1$ (ABAM) to more than $0.6$ (NER, slot labeling, and SRL) F1 points in favor of fine-tuning. \textit{Instruct} variants dominate ICL, while \textit{base} variants dominate SIFT.
-The increase in performance as the number of demonstrations grows is steeper for ICL than for SIFT.
-Using a sufficient number of examples for fine-tuning, the model saturates and does not benefit further from ICL mechanisms, which is consistent with prior work \citep{bertsch-etal-2025-context}.
-While using more shots improves SIFT results, the benefits diminish with larger contexts (in terms of the number of tokens), suggesting limitations in the model's ability to effectively process extensive inputs \citep{10.1162/tacl_a_00638}.
+\rparagraph{ICL vs.~SIFT} The performance gap between ICL and SIFT is substantial, ranging from around $0.1$ (ABAM) to more than $0.6$ (NER, slot labeling, and SRL) F1 points in favor of fine-tuning. \textit{Instruct} variants dominate ICL, while \textit{base} variants perform best in SIFT.
+Expectedly, ICL benefits more from a larger number of demonstrations than SIFT.
+With a large enough size of the fine-tuning dataset, the models saturate and do not benefit further from in-context demonstrations: This is consistent with prior work \citep{bertsch-etal-2025-context}.
+While more shots improve SIFT results, the benefits diminish with larger contexts (in the number of tokens), suggesting limits in the model's ability to effectively process extensive inputs \citep{10.1162/tacl_a_00638}.